Editor’s note: Peripheral neuropathy is a common issue pancreatic cancer patients face. Here, we share tips for managing it.

 - Wear cotton socks or gloves and avoid tight-fitting shoes

 - Avoid hot or cold temperatures, as extreme temperature changes may worsen symptoms

-- Ask your doctor if pain medications, antidepressants, anti-seizure or other treatments are appropriate – for mild neuropathic pain, over-the-counter medications may be recommended
+- Ask the doctor if pain medications, antidepressants, anti-seizure or other treatments are appropriate.
+For mild neuropathic pain, over-the-counter medications may be recommended

 - Physical or occupational therapy, acupuncture, massage or relaxation therapy may relieve symptoms